-Here is a fun and easy letter matching game that we have been doing all month.
-This Easter Egg Letter Matching Game has been one of the girls favorite games lately, plus I love it because it’s a nice quiet game.
-Perfect for when I have to make a phone call or need to get on the computer really quick.
-The best part is that I bet you have all the materials needed to make this game, especially in the month of April.
+Today I’m sharing a fun and easy letter matching game that we have been doing all month.
+This Easter Egg Letter Matching Game is perfect for learning the alphabet.
+It has have been one of my girl’s favorite games lately, plus I love it because it’s a nice quiet game when mommy needs to get work done.

 - Plastic Easter eggs

 - Basket or small tub to hold your eggs in

 - Fake Easter grass